Robinlovelace/bikeR/stat19.md

 Over the entire study period, the proportion of accidents involving cyclists was 8.1%, below the national average of 10.4%.
+This figure is unexpectedly high, given the relatively low rate of cycling in the area (the proportion of people cycling to work in the region, for example is less than 1/2 the national average).
-These figures mask great variability in time and space.
+. mask great variability in time and space.

 The most startling temporal trend in the data was the near-continuous increase in the proportion of